MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 ms.reviewer: edupont
 ---

-# Inventory to deliver end-to-end overview
+# Overview of inventory to deliver business process and relationship to other business processes

 ***Applies to: Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Microsoft Supply Chain Center***